 The 2017 Business Travellers Guide to Christchurch, New Zealand

 Located near some of the world’s most beautiful natural landscapes: the dramatic snow-capped peaks of Mount Cook National Park, the spectacular scenic drive of Arthur’s Pass in the Southern Alps or wildlife spotting in Akaroa.
 But if you’ve got to work, you’ve got to work.
 The city always has been a great travel destination for those wanting to combine business with pleasure.
-And even though most buildings in the center of the biggest city on South Island collapsed after the 2011 earthquake, business didn’t.
+Even though most buildings in the centre of the biggest city on South Island collapsed after the 2011 earthquake, business didn’t.
 Especially construction jobs have been soaring since 2011.
 Up to this day, Christchurch is still recovering from these major earthquakes, meaning that the central business district is still undergoing a major rebuild.
 However, all areas are accessible and the rest of the city and region are back on the business market since it still is a major gateway to the rest of South Island.
-If you need to hit the road for your job and travel to Christchurch, New Zealand, this travelers guide will help you on your way.
+If you need to hit the road for your job and travel to Christchurch, New Zealand, this travellers guide will help you on your way.

 Christchurch International Airport (code IATA, CHC, ICAO, NZCH) is the main airport that serves Christchurch.
 It also is a major transit airport for international as well as domestic flights.
 There are daily domestic flights towards most New Zealand airports, including direct flights towards and from Auckland (1h 25min), Wellington (50 min)and Queenstown (55min).